© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Roman Amphitheatre is a scheduled monument protected by Cadw under reference CM206.
 View the official record →

-The Roman Amphitheatre at Carmarthen is a scheduled ancient monument that formed part of the Roman fort and settlement at Moridunum in South Wales.
+The Roman Amphitheatre at Carmarthen is a second-century Roman recreational structure located within the fortress of Maridunum in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM206.

 Roman Amphitheatre dates from the roman period, and is classified as a amphitheatre.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Roman Amphitheatre is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM206.